rowanmoul/ArchSecureDualBoot/README.md

 #### TPM Objects and Heirachies
 Heirarchies are collections of TPM entities (such as keys or data) that are managed as a group.
 The TPM 2.0 Specificatoin defines three persistent heirarchies for different purposes: Endorsement, Platform, and Owner (sometimes refered to as "Storage") - plus a NULL heirarchy that is volatile.
 Each of these heirarchies is initialized with a large seed generated by the TPM that is never ever exposed outside the hardware.
 This seed is used to create primary keys at the top of each heirarchy.
 These keys are in turn used to encrypt child objects, wich can encrypt their children and so on, in a tree structure.
 Parents and all their children can be erased as a group if needed.
 Hierarchies are not limited to a single primary key, but can effectively have an unlimited number, though they cannot all be stored on the TPM.
 For this guide we will only be concerned with the Owner heirarchy, which is meant for end-users (though it really doesn't matter which you use, aside from the NULL heirarchy, the seed for which is regenerated on each boot).

 The main type of TPM Objects that this guide will deal with are primary keys, and child keys.
 Keys, like nearly all TPM entities, can have their access restricted in two main ways: Authorization Values (think passwords), and Policies.
 Policy based access control of TPM managed keys is how Bitlocker securely stores the disk encryption key and is able to retrieve it without having to ask for a password.
 It locks the disk encryption key with a policy that requires certain PCRs to have the same value during the current boot as they had when Bitlocker was enabled (which the user determined was a trusted boot configuration by turning on Bitlocker at that time.).
 In a similar manner, this guide will be storing a LUKS passphrase in the TPM locked with a policy based on PCR values.
 Policies are extremely powerful and can go far beyond matching PCR values, but you will have to read into that on your own.
 The only other policy feature we will be using is the Wildcard Policy.
 This is a policy that is satisfied by another policy (that must also satisfied) that is signed by an authorization key.
 Policies are immutable once created, so this allows for a more flexible policy.
 This allows us to seal the LUKS key once, but still update the PCR values that it is sealed against, since we can pass an updated second policy to the TPM when we update the BIOS or the Bootloader, among others.

+#### How to interact with the TPM
+To interact with the TPM, there is a set of open source linux user-space tools developed by Intel that are available in the official Arch repositories called `tpm2-tools`.
+It is a collection of command line programs to interact with the TPM via the `tpm2-tss` library to talk to the TPM, as well as the optional but strongly recommended `tpm2-abrmd` for access and resource management.
+Your best resource for these tools are the [manpages](https://github.com/tpm2-software/tpm2-tools/tree/master/man) in the git repo (or you can use `# man <tool>` but you have to know the name of the tool first).
+Anywhere you see a commandline tool used in this guide that starts with `tpm2_` in this guide, you can find that tool in `tpm2-tools`

+The version of `tpm2-tools` used to write this guide was `4.1.1`, however note that the manpages link is for the master branch.
+These tools are under continuous development and they have been known to change quite significatly between versions so take notice of which version you have, and select the appropriate release tag before reading any of the manpages.

+The `tpm2-tss` library is an implementation of the TCG's "TPM Software Stack" as specified in the TPM2 Library Specification linked to previously.
+This is an open source implemenation developed by Intel along side `tpm2-tools`.
+There is also a "competing" software stack by IBM (also open source), however I do not beleive the tools are compatible with it.

+`tpm2-abrmd` is a user space TPM Access Broker and Resource Management Daemon.
+It does exactly what it says on the tin.
+While it is true that the tools/tss can just access the TPM directly (the kernel makes it available as `/dev/tpm0`), this daemon allows for multiple programs to use the TPM at the same time without colliding.
+It also helps with certain commands by acting as buffer when we want to send the TPM more data than it can't otherwise handle all at once, which is more common that you think (TPM's have a very small minimum buffer size and most vendors don't bother to make it bigger).

 ## Installing Arch Linux on an Encrypted Disk alongside Windows with Bitlocker
 This guide wasn't initially going to include Arch Installation steps, but it is easiest to set all this up while doing a fresh install.
 Only steps that are not part of a typical install will be covered in detail.
 Everything else will be listed in brief only.
 See the [Official Install Guide](https://wiki.archlinux.org/index.php/Installation_guide) for details.
 Further, these steps will only install the bare minimum needed to boot Arch and do everything outlined in this guide.